By Kylan Gibbs, CEO and Co-founder, Inworld AI

 What is the best TTS for AI phone agents?

-Realtime TTS ranks #1 on the Artificial Analysis Speech Arena with three of the top five spots, supports native 8 kHz MULAW/ALAW for PSTN audio, and delivers sub-200ms time-to-first-audio.
-It integrates with telephony platforms (Twilio, Telnyx, LiveKit, Vapi) and the
+Inworld Realtime TTS-2 preview is the #1 realtime TTS on the Artificial Analysis Realtime TTS Arena, with TTS 1.5 Max also top-tier in the realtime category.
+It supports native 8 kHz MULAW/ALAW for PSTN audio and integrates with telephony platforms (Twilio, Telnyx, LiveKit, Vapi) and the

 How do I integrate AI voice with Twilio?